A Post-Pandemic Resignation Boom Has Arrived: What to Do?

-As the market heats up and demand for talent skyrockets, many people are feeling empowered — and in some cases, that means they feel empowered to quit their jobs.
-Associate professor of management Anthony Klotz, of Texas A&M University, predicts a “resignation boom” as offices start to reopen after the pandemic.
+As the market heats up and talent demand skyrockets, many people feel empowered — and in some cases, they feel empowered to quit their jobs.
+Associate professor of management Anthony Klotz of Texas A&M University predicts a “resignation boom” as offices reopen after the pandemic.

-In fact, Prudential’s Financial Pulse of the American Worker survey predicts that as many as 25% of workers will quit as they’re called back to their pre-pandemic positions.
-On top of that, 42% of employees are considering quitting if their employers don’t offer remote working options.
+Prudential’s Financial Pulse of the American Worker survey predicts that as many as 25% of workers will quit as they’re called back to their pre-pandemic positions.
+On top of that, 42% of employees consider leaving if they don’t offer remote working options.

 With executive recruiting possibly about to become difficult, what can employers do to counter this sudden trend and protect themselves against this post-pandemic resignation boom?

 Workers have a lot of reasons for their possible resignations.
 According to Prudential, 80% have already decided to change jobs because they want to advance their careers.
 More than 50% of people considering making a change developed new skills during the pandemic and may want to put their unique skill sets to work elsewhere.

 The pandemic changed people’s attitudes and expectations regarding work, and workers have grown to appreciate the ability to work from home.
 Half the people who worked remotely during the pandemic want to continue remote work, at least part of the time, and many are prepared to quit if they can’t do so.

 In addition, many people expect to leave their jobs because they’ve had time to think about their lives profoundly and are responding to changed priorities.
 Others, especially women, have been pulled out of the workforce to care for family members.
 Some people have reprioritized their families and want to spend time with them rather than commuting.